bitcointranscripts/demo-test-transcript/scalingbitcoin/hong-kong-2015/a-bevy-of-block-size-proposals-bip100-bip102-and-more.md

 Q: Do you think increasing on-chain bandwidth will interfere with the value of bitcoin?

 A: It will increase the value of bitcoin.
-It will signal that we are willing to enhance the system.
+It will signal that we are willing to enhance the system

 bip100 <http://gtf.org/garzik/bitcoin/BIP100-blocksizechangeproposal.pdf>